Marcus Claudius Marcellus: Sicily and Syracuse

 After Marcellus returned and continued the siege, the Carthaginians attempted to relieve the city, but were driven back.
 Overcoming formidable resistance and the ingenious devices of Archimedes, the Romans finally took the city in the summer of 212 BC.
 Plutarch wrote that Marcellus, when he had previously entered the city for a diplomatic meeting with the Syracusans, had noticed a weak point in its fortifications.
 He made his attack at this fragile spot, using a night attack by a small group of hand-picked soldiers to storm the walls and open the gates.
 During the fighting, Archimedes was killed, an act Marcellus regretted.
 Plutarch writes that the Romans rampaged through the city, taking much of the plunder and artwork they could find.
 This has significance because Syracuse was a Greek city filled with Greek culture, art and architecture.
 Much of this Greek art was taken to Rome, where it was one of the first major impacts of Greek influence on Roman culture.

-Following his victory at Syracuse, Marcellus remained in Sicily, where he defeated more Carthaginian and rebel foes.
+Following his victory at Syracuse, Marcellus remained in Sicily, where he defeated more Carthaginians and rebels.
 The important city of Agrigentum was still under Carthaginian control, though there was now little the Carthaginian leadership could do to support it, as the campaigns against the Romans in Spain and Italy now took precedence.
 At the end of 211 BC, Marcellus resigned from command of the Sicilian province, thereby putting the praetor of the region, Marcus Cornelius Cethegus, in charge.
 On his return to Rome, Marcellus did not receive the triumphal honours that would be expected for such a feat, as his political enemies objected that he had not fully eradicated the threats in Sicily.